The Myth Of Cardio For Weight Loss

 Yes, there are examples of people whose extreme cardio exercise habits allow them to eat appreciably more.
 Think marathon runners, or people that choose to spend hours each day on a treadmill.

-So, if you’re a normal guy, who can realistically make it to the gym a few times per week, then your diet will be what controls your weight loss, not the relatively insignificant amount of calories that you are able to burn through moderate cardio.
+So, if you’re a normal person, who can realistically make it to the gym a few times per week, then your diet will be what controls your weight loss, not the relatively insignificant amount of calories that you are able to burn through moderate cardio.

 Now I know that I may have ruffled a few feathers with this one, but I promise that it is for your own good.